The-Valley-Discord/Fuzzy/CONTRIBUTING.md

 ### 3. Initial Setup

 1. Switch over into the directory you cloned Fuzzy into and spin up a development shell `poetry shell`.
+2. Run `poetry install` to install the depenancies for this project.
 This might take a while, so grab yourself a cup of tea.
-2. Open the file `fuzzy.cfg.example` with your text editor and update at the very least the value of `discord.token` with the bot token you got from Discord.
+3. Open the file `fuzzy.cfg.example` with your text editor and update at the very least the value of `discord.token` with the bot token you got from Discord.
 Without this, your bot won't be able to log in.
 You might also want to change other values.
 Save the file as `fuzzy.cfg` in the same folder.
-3. In your development shell, run `python -m fuzzy` to start the bot for the first time.
+4. In your development shell, run `python -m fuzzy` to start the bot for the first time.
 It will automatically create the needed database.

 ### 4. Development Workflow